zizhaozhang/CAProject_MIPSSimulator/README.md

 - >> make
 - Go to the /bin folder.
 The executable file is here
 - >> ./MIPSsim inputfilename outputfilename -{sim|dis} [-Tm:n]
-  - dis disassembles the inputfile to MIPS assamble language
+  - 'dis' disassembles the inputfile to MIPS assamble language
-  - sim simulates how the pipeline works in every stage
+  - 'sim' simulates how the pipeline works in every stage
-  - if error format, it will return the format requirement
-  - [-Tm:n] is optional.
+  - [-Tm:n] is optional, outputs cycles from m to n.
 It will output all the cycles in default.
   - So the Sample Output.txt in /src folder is the previous one in the Website